DEPRECIATED:

 5. No inline styling

 These are all described in this document.
-Once you get familiar with minimalistic CSS coding, you are able to build entire websites with the same amount of code as you can find in CSS resets or Tailwind's base ("preflight") styles.
+Once you get familiar with minimalistic CSS coding, you are able to build entire websites with the same amount of code as you can find in CSS resets or Tailwind's base (preflight) styles.

 Respect constraints